Credit Cards for Beginners

 Student credit cards

 A student credit card works just like a regular credit card, but it’s only available to students who are enrolled in higher education programs.
 These generally don’t require a strong credit score or high income, and many student cards don’t have annual fees.
-Some of the best options include rewards and student-specific perks.
+Some of the best student card options include rewards and student-specific perks.

 Secured credit card